vincentspereira/Algorithmic-Trading-System/docs/graphql_api.md

 The GraphQL API Implementation provides a comprehensive GraphQL interface for the Nautilus Trader Engine with real-time subscriptions, query optimization, intelligent caching, and an interactive GraphQL playground for flexible data queries and mutations.

+## Status

+✅ **COMPLETED** - All GraphQL API functionality has been implemented and tested:
+- Core GraphQL schema with queries, mutations, and subscriptions
+- Query complexity analysis and validation
+- Caching system with Redis support
+- Real-time subscriptions for market data and order updates
+- GraphQL Playground interface
+- Comprehensive test coverage (29/29 tests passing)
+- Integration testing completed successfully

 ## Features

 ### Core Capabilities